citahub/cita-whitepaper/en/technical-whitepaper.md

 Some advances in cryptography, like zero knowledge proofs or full homomorphic encryption, help us to proceed a transaction without revealing its data.
 However, technologies of such kind have their own bottlenecks against practicality and maturity.

 CITA features partial-execution to protect privacy for its users.
 Before a private transaction is submitted, transaction data is encrypted.
-The encrypted transaction is  then sent to relevant nodes through a peer-to-peer private transport connection, while its hash value gets packed into the block.
+The encrypted transaction is then sent to relevant nodes who holds decryption key through a peer-to-peer private transport connection, while its hash value gets packed into the block.
 Private transactions are only stored and executed on relevant nodes, completely eliminating the risk of privacy leaks.

 ## Authentication and Authorization